When choosing garden tools, you will often hear that you should buy the best quality tools you can afford.

 Anyone who has tried to dig in clay or rocky soil with a cheap shovel knows how the right tool can make all the difference.

-When choosing garden tools, you will often hear that you should buy the best quality tools you can afford.
 Looking at the price is a good place to start.
 Usually, tools on the lower end of the price range are more likely to be uncomfortable to use and break or bend easily.

 Aside from price, how can you evaluate the quality of garden tools?